frasgado/bedu-projects/README.md

-# bedu-projects
+# bedu-projects  🚀
-Projectes developed in bedu as Data Analysis.
+Projects developed in bedu as Data Analysis.

-1. Data Base
+1. DataBase

+Thankyou  🎆